Home Health Care Agencies in Massachusetts

 Frequently Asked Questions

-What services do home health care agencies in Massachusetts provide?
+What services do home health care agencies in Massachusetts offer?

-How are home health care agencies regulated in Massachusetts?
+Are home health care services covered by insurance in Massachusetts?

-What is the average cost of home health care in Massachusetts?
+How can I verify the licensing of a home health care agency in Massachusetts?

-How can I file a complaint against a home health care agency in Massachusetts?
+How do I file a complaint against a home health care agency in Massachusetts?

 Sources